Studying in the United States

 Want to know more about studying in the USA?
-Read about this student's experience.
+Read about Griffin's experience.

 Many people are aware of the reputation of the Ivy League schools – a group of elite private universities that dominate the more numerous and often larger state universities.

-- Harvard has traditionally been cited as the world’s leading university – but Massachusetts Institute of Technology has now come 1st in the world for 3 years in a row, according to QS World University Rankings
+- Harvard has traditionally been cited as the world’s leading university – but Massachusetts Institute of Technology has recently been the highest ranked university.

 - While the term Ivy League has overtones of academic excellence, selectivity in admissions, and social elitism, it was in fact an athletic consortium first and evolved into a synonym for academic excellence.